Home Improvement > HeatingJanuary 22, 2007

-Fast Fuel Savings
+Fast Heating Fuel Savings

-By Kelly Ann Butterbaugh
+Kelly Ann Butterbaugh

 A winter storm is quickly approaching and you listen to the roar of the furnace as it works to heat your home.
-With every cold snap you count pennies burning away in your home's heating system.
+With every cold snap, you count pennies burning away in your home's heating system.
 While an upgrade is in the future, right now in the hours before the storm, there's nothing you can do to save on heating.
 Or is there?
 Try these quick and free fixes for energy conservation.

 Rearrange the furniture.